-Charles N. Bralver, is a financial services executive with over thirty years of capital markets experience.
+Charles N. Bralver, ICD.D, age 68, is a financial services executive with over 30 years of capital markets experience.
 For more than 23 years - from 1984 to 2007 - Mr. Bralver was a founder and Vice Chairman of management consultancy Oliver, Wyman & Co. where he specialized in strategy, risk and operational work for leading investment banks, asset managers, exchanges and other market utilities.
-He continues to serve as a member of the senior advisory board of Oliver Wyman and is also a Senior Advisor to the hedge fund Silverpoint Capital.
-Mr. Bralver served as Senior Associate Dean for International Business and Finance at the Fletcher School of Law and Diplomacy from 2007 to 2010, and from 2007 to 2009 as a strategic advisor to Warburg Pincus LLC.
-Mr. Bralver serves as a director of the Company and on the Board of Visitors of the Fletcher School.
+He also served as Senior Associate Dean for International Business and Finance at the Fletcher School of Law and Diplomacy from 2007 to 2010, and from 2007 to 2009 as a strategic advisor to Warburg Pincus LLC.
+Mr. Bralver serves as a director of the Company and insurance risk exchange AkinovA Ltd., on the Leadership Council of AI solution developer r4, and on the Board of Visitors of the Fletcher School.
 Mr. Bralver started his career at Booz Allen Hamilton.
-He is a US citizen and a graduate of the Fletcher School of Law and Diplomacy and Dartmouth College.
+He is a U.S. citizen and a graduate of the Fletcher School and Dartmouth College.